What is biometric authentication?

 Therefore, combining 2FA or MFA with biometric authentication can significantly increase security for users and businesses.

-What are the business benefits?
+What are the business benefits of biometric authentication?

 There are three main benefits for companies that incorporate biometric authentication in their processes: